Customizing an automation rule or web action output email

 To include the service machine name, where the automation rule was run, into an automation rule output email, you should perform the following steps:

-- In Administrator Console navigate to the automation rule in which you want to add the information about where it was run.
+In the Cayosoft Administrator Console, navigate to the automation rule in which you want to add the information about where it was run.

-- In the rule Output section change the Rule Output Type.
-For example, select Send as E-mail with attached report.
+In the rule Rule Output section change the Rule Output Type.
+For example, select Send as E- mail with attached report.

 How to customize an output email when provisioning new users with New User web action